Skip to main content

 What happens to my benefits if I become divorced?

 A court may order that your former spouse receive a portion of your retirement benefits.
-This can only be accomplished if a copy of the court order or judgment is filed and approved by TRS.
-Such an order is commonly known as a Qualified Domestic Order (QDO) and the former spouse is referred to as an Alternate Payee.
-If you anticipate a divorce, you or your attorney should download the TRS Form QDO documents and submit a draft of the proposed QDO to TRS for review prior to finalization in court.
+A copy of the court order or judgment must be approved by TRS.
+This type of order is commonly known as a Qualified Domestic Order (QDO) and the former spouse is referred to as an Alternate Payee.
+If you anticipate a divorce, you or your attorney should download the TRS Form QDO and must submit a draft of the proposed QDO to TRS for review prior to finalization in court.
+It is your responsibility to provide TRS with a file-stamped copy of the QDO after it has been approved by the court.
+You should also consider reviewing your beneficiary designations after a divorce.

 May I return to work after I retire with TRS?

-TRS retirees cannot work at any TRS employer in any capacity for a 60 day period following their last day of preretirement employment.
-After 60 days, TRS retirees can return in a non-contributory status subject to earnings limits and continue to receive their monthly retirement benefit from TRS or in contributory status where their monthly retirement benefit is suspended and additional retirement credit is earned.
-For more information, please see our brochure on Returning to Work After Retirement as well as our Member Handbook.
+TRS retirees cannot work at any TRS employer in any capacity for a 60 day period following the LATER of (1) their effective retirement date, OR (2) their last day of preretirement employment.
+After 60 days, TRS retirees can return to employment in a non-contributory status (not receiving any additional service years towards retirement benefits) subject to earnings limits and continue to receive their monthly retirement benefit from TRS.
+Retirees also may elect to return to employment in a contributory status, where their monthly retirement benefit is suspended and additional retirement credit is earned.
+For more information, please see our brochure on Returning to Work After Retirement as well as our Member Handbook

 Back to Top